ClickHouse/ClickHouse/docs/en/development/integrating_rust_libraries.md

 }
 ```

 This method gets C-compatible string, its size and output string pointer as input.
 Then, it converts C-compatible inputs into types that are used by actual library methods and calls them.
 After that, it should convert library methods' outputs back into C-compatible type.
 In that particular case library supported direct writing into pointer by method fill(), so the convertion was not needed.
-THe main advice here is to create less methods, so you will need to do less convertions on each method call and won't create much overhead.
+The main advice here is to create less methods, so you will need to do less convertions on each method call and won't create much overhead.

 Also, you should use attribute #[no_mangle] and extern "C" for every C-compatible attribute.
 Without it library can compile incorrectly and cbindgen won't launch header autogeneration.